Recurrent Generic Contour-based Instance Segmentation with Progressive Learning: Experiments

 By default, our PolySnake shares the weights across the total $K$ iterations.
 An alternative version is to learn each vertex feature aggregation module and vertex coordinate update module (see in Sec.~\ref{sec:ICD}) with a distinctive set of weights.
 In Table~\ref{tab:aba2}, with the unshared weights, the performances are slightly worse while the parameter number significantly increases.
 For one thing, this can be attributed to the increased training difficulty of the large model size, which is verified in DeepSnake~\cite{peng2020deep}.
 For another, our effective information transmission mechanism across iterations and the supervision at each iteration maintain the performance (see Table~\ref{tab:aba2}), different from DeepSnake~\cite{peng2020deep}.

 We further compare our contour deformation pipeline with the classic DeepSnake~\cite{peng2020deep}.
 In Fig.~\ref{fig:per_para}, we present the results of PolySnake and DeepSnake~\cite{peng2020deep} in terms of the performance (left) and the parameter numbers (right) at different iterations on the SBD val set~\cite{hariharan2011semantic}.
 In DeepSnake~\cite{peng2020deep}, the iteration number is fixed as three by default.
-On the one hand, simply stacking more refinement modules ($>3$) introduces extra training; on the other hand, it does not necessarily improve the performance but the parameter number increases linearly.
+On the one hand, simply stacking more refinement modules ($>3$) introduces extra training and does not necessarily improve the performance; on the other hand, the parameter number increases linearly with more iterations.
 In contrast, for our PolySnake, the superior performance is obtained after convergence with only a lightweight model, indicating the stronger and stabler contour-deforming ability of our method.

-During training, we propose a contour shape loss in Sec.~\ref{loss_fun_lab}.
+During training, we introduce a contour shape loss in Sec.~\ref{loss_fun_lab}.
 To validate its effectiveness, we evaluate the performance of our approach with and without it.
-As shown in Table~\ref{tab:aba2}, with the contour shape loss, a performance gain of 0.3 AP$_{vol}$ is achieved.
+The results, presented in Table~\ref{tab:aba2}, reveal that incorporating the contour shape loss yields an improvement of 0.3 in AP$_{vol}$.
 We attribute this improvement to the fact that the proposed contour shape loss helps the learning of the object shape, which makes the estimated contour enclose the object tightly.

 \textbf{Iterative and progressive mechanism.} To provide a more specific view of the iterative contour deformation process, we present the performance at the selected iteration in the inference stage.
 As shown in Table~\ref{tab:aba3}, the main contour deformation occurs in the top $3$ iterations, while the later iterations further progressively fine-tune the result.
 We also present the performance plots in Fig.~\ref{fig:aplot}.
 As we can see, the results are getting better with iterations and the superior performance is obtained after convergence.
 These results verify the effectiveness of our method.
 In our final model, we set the iteration number $K=6$ to strike a balance between the accuracy and the running efficiency.
-Besides, the contour $\bm{C}_M$ achieves an improvement of 0.5 AP$_{70}$ compared with the contour $\bm{C}_6$, which validates the effectiveness of the MCR module that further refines the contour at the full scale.
+Besides, the contour $\bm{C}_M$ achieves an improvement of 0.5 AP$_{70}$ compared with the contour $\bm{C}_6$, which validates the MCR module that further refines the contour at the full scale.

 As shown in Fig.~\ref{fig:iter_vis_sbd} and Fig.~\ref{fig:iter_vis_coco}, we further visualize the contour deformation process with two samples.
 It can be seen that, during the contour deformation process, the predicted contours are progressively refined and finally converge to relatively steady positions enclosing the object tightly.